MicrosoftDocs/SupportArticles-docs/support/windows-server/Deployment/fix-windows-update-errors.md

 This article is intended for Support agents and IT professionals.
 If you are home users and looking for more information about fixing Windows update errors, see [Fix Windows Update errors](https://support.microsoft.com/help/10164).

-## Resolution for Windows 10, Windows 8.1, Windows Server 2012 R2, or Windows Server 2012
+## Resolution for Windows 10 and Windows Server 2012 R2

 To resolve this problem, use the inbox Deployment Image Servicing and Management (DISM) tool.
 Then, install the Windows update or service pack again.